MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-price-structure-multiple.md

 ## Auto charges in single and multiple price structures

-Price component codes of the *Auto charges* type are handled differently, based on whether you're using a single price structure (price component code setup) or multiple price structures (price trees).
+Price component codes of the *Auto charges* type are handled differently, based on whether you're using a single price structure or multiple price structures.

-- *If you're using a single price structure*, you can add the price component code for auto charges in the price component code setup.
+- *If you're using a single price structure*, you can add the price component code for auto charges in the price tree.
 - *If you're using multiple price structures*, you can't add auto charges in the price tree structures.
-Instead, the system will apply the standard auto charge logic in Microsoft Dynamics 365 Supply Chain Management to determine which auto charges apply to the sales order.
+Instead, the system will apply the standard auto charge logic in Supply Chain Management to determine which auto charges apply to the sales order.